Igor Gamow

-Rustem Igor Gamow (November 4, 1935 in Georgetown, D.C. – April 15, 2021) was a microbiology professor at the University of Colorado and inventor.
+Rustem Igor Gamow (November 4, 1935 – April 15, 2021) was a microbiology professor at the University of Colorado and inventor.
 His best known inventions included the Gamow bag and the Shallow Underwater Breathing Apparatus.
 He was fired from CU in 2004 following sexual harassment and assault charges.

 Early life and education

-Rustem Igor Gamow was the son of Russian émigré physicists George Gamow and Lyubov Vokhmintseva "Rho" Gamow.
-Finishing high school at age 17, he joined the National Ballet Company.
+Gamow was born in the Georgetown section of Washington, D.C., the son of physicists George Gamow and Lyubov Vokhmintseva "Rho" Gamow, both emigrants from the Soviet Union.
+He finished high school at age 17, and then joined the National Ballet Company.
 He worked breaking horses, delivering packages by motorcycle, and teaching karate before enrolling at the University of Colorado in 1958, where his father taught.
 Igor Gamow received a B.A. and M.S. in biology, and a Ph.D. in biophysics, all at University of Colorado.

-Research
+Career

 Gamow worked on Phycomyces blakesleeanus during postdoctoral research under Max Delbrück at Caltech.
 At CU-Boulder, he did Phycomyces research for over twenty years, mainly on the avoidance and anemotropic responses, helical growth, and cell-wall mechanical properties.
 He also studied the infrared-detectors of the Boa constrictor.

 An avid outdoorsman, Gamow developed a number of inventions for safety in outdoor activities.
 His first important one, patented in 1990, was the Gamow bag enabling mountain climbers to avoid altitude sickness by raising the surrounding pressure.
 Sir Edmund Hillary, the first expedition leader to summit Mount Everest, wrote him in congratulation.
 Another was the Shallow Underwater Breathing Apparatus ("SUBA"), a pressurized snorkel system permitting swimmers to breathe easily as deep as ten feet under water.

-Igor Gamow also worked in bionics, on an orthopedic knee brace that stores energy within a spring from the hamstring and redirects it to the quadriceps.
+Gamow also worked in bionics, on an orthopedic knee brace that stores energy within a spring from the hamstring and redirects it to the quadriceps.